joemasilotti/masilotti.com/src/_posts/2023-04-25-swift-for-ruby-developers.md

 33.is42() // false
 ```

 That wraps up my Swift crash course for Ruby developers.
 I’d love to hear your feedback!
-If you have any suggestions for other topics please [send me an email](https://www.notion.so/Masilotti-com-683c7862d3e0485a905a343f4f5770fd).
+If you have any suggestions for other topics please [send me an email](mailto:joe@masilotti.com).

 Stay tuned for part 2, where I'll cover **iOS for Rails developers**.
 We'll dive into creating a new iOS project, navigating Xcode, and view controller navigation.
-Be the first to know when it's live by signing up for my newsletter below.
+Get notified when it's live by signing up for my weekly newsletter below.